Popular Edinburgh farm could be forced to close: 'We have tried everything'

-Gorgie Farm's future hangs in balance once again as bosses have warned it could be forced to close doors in the new year without lifeline cash.
-Owners have issued a desperate plea to council for cash injection while the farm is operating at a deficit of £150,000.
+Gorgie Farm's future hangs in balance once again and could be forced to close doors in the new year without lifeline cash.
+Owners announced on Friday (December 30) their intention to return the lease of the farm to Edinburgh council as it was revealed the project is operating at a deficit of £150,000.

-In the briefing it is understood Love Group director Lynn Bell said the company had to sustain the farm without financial support since 2020, but hopes that a partnership can be found with the council to secure urgent investment.
-She added they had no choice but to take the “drastic action”.
+Love Group director Lynn Bell said the company had to sustain the farm without financial support from the City of Edinburgh Council since 2020.

 Love CEO, Lynn Bell, said: “We have tried everything to avoid this situation, however with Covid and now cost of living crisis we do not believe we are able to support the Farm alone moving forward.